 However in an interview with Fairfax Media, Uber’s general manager in Australia David Rohrsheim said the company had written to their 9,000 drivers telling them that it was going to challenge the ATO decision.
 “We disagree with the ATO’s interpretation … and we will be challenging this.
 So stay tuned”.

-But Isn’t Uber A Foreign Company?
-Shouldn’t They be Exempt from GST?
+But Isn’t Uber A Foreign Company And Exempt from GST?

 This is true (edit: not anymore!), but it’s irrelevant anyway, because Uber are not the one supplying the service to riders.
 The transaction is directly between you and your rider.
 This means you, an Australian driver, are the supplier so GST is applicable.
 Uber have deliberately structured themselves as just a third party who arrange bookings and do the paperwork for you.

 If Uber Is Supposedly Illegal, Then How Can The ATO Tax Me?

-In an side note within the ATO’s statement, they said “The ATO expresses no view about whether ride-sourcing vehicles are taxis within the State and Territory specific definitions.
+In a side note within the ATO’s statement, they said “The ATO expresses no view about whether ride-sourcing vehicles are taxis within the State and Territory specific definitions.
 More generally, the ATO expresses no view on the legality of ride-sourcing arrangements.
 The sole purpose of this document is to clarify how the tax laws administered by the ATO apply to ride-sourcing.”

 The legality of ride-sharing services is of course still being debated, some states have endorsed it, in others it’s still illegal (edit: Uber is now generally accepted as being legal in all states).
 But the income of drivers will be taxable regardless.
 Tax legislation makes no distinction between income from legal and illegal activities.
 In past cases, even activities such as drug dealing and prostitution have been found to be taxable.
 So even where Uber is illegal, tax will still apply.

 What If I Don’t Register?